aitva/slackbot/authsrv/README.md

 Are they asking for the OAuth token?
 How can I get the `bot_access_token` out of the OAuth2 lib?
 And how should I use it (expiration, renewal, etc...)?

+- They are asking for the OAuth token.
+- I get the `bot_access_token` when asking for bot access.
+- Token doesn't expire on Slack.